TopherLee513/my-java-git-repos/README.md

 gain all functionality, but will certainly be extensive in its entirety.
 I've added many unused blocks only to allow for their use later, or ultimate elimination from this project.

+All utilities were created by Pat Callahan of Cincinnati State Technical and Community College.
+They're used with his expressed permission.
+All such files are subject to his rights to his work.